qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
-* OPL is not invalidated on item amount change

 ### Required Features and Tasks ###
 * Teleport locations around Britannia